 Scent Your Home Safely With a DIY Room Spray

-Creating our DIY room spray is simple, and only requires 3 easily accessed ingredients — vodka, distilled water and your favourite essential oils.
+Creating our DIY room spray is simple, and only requires 3 accessible ingredients – vodka, distilled water, and your favourite essential oils.
 You will also need a glass spray bottle for dispensing.
 We recommend choosing a dark coloured glass bottle (such as the amber one pictured in this post).
-The dark colour will prevent light and UV rays from breaking down the essential oils.
+A dark cobalt blue coloured glass bottle works as well.
+The dark colour of the glass will prevent light and UV rays from breaking down the essential oils.

 Learn to make DIY room spray with essential oils.
-This natural recipe uses vodka instead of witch hazel for a long-lasting, non-toxic scent that won't harm your health.
+This natural recipe uses vodka instead of rubbing alcohol for a long-lasting, non-toxic scent that won't harm your health.

 - 1 part distilled water